The 8 best customer service outsourcing companies in 2026

 What is customer service outsourcing?

-Customer service outsourcing means hiring a third-party company to handle your customer interactions.
-This includes phone calls, emails, live chat, social media responses, and even back-office tasks like order processing.
+Customer service outsourcing means hiring a third party to handle your customer interactions instead of staffing them in-house.
+That can cover phone calls, email, live chat, social media replies, and back-office work like order processing and returns.

 The model comes in several flavors: